-Guide to making a successful car insurance claim for storm damage
+How to get covered and file a car insurance claim for storm damage

-Whether you were parked or on the open road, you are able to claim damage caused by a storm, including wind, hail, flooding and more, provided you have a suitable insurance policy.
-This article will provide guidance on what steps to take to make a successful claim if your vehicle is damaged by a storm.
+Whether your car was parked or you were driving on the open road, you are able to claim damage caused by a storm, including wind, hail, flooding and more, if you have comprehensive coverage.
+Learn what you’re covered for and the steps to take to make a successful claim if your vehicle is damaged by a storm.

-First you need to know that your car insurance policy actually covers storm damage.
-Typically, you will only be covered if you have purchased comprehensive coverage.
+First, you need to know if your car insurance policy actually covers storm damage.
+Typically, you will be covered if you have purchased comprehensive coverage.
 Just liability, the minimum amount of coverage required by most states, won’t protect you from storm damage.

-- Your name, address and driver’s licence number
+- Your name, address and driver’s license number

 - Your insurance policy number